yayolande/go-template-lsp/readme.md

 Go template is incredible.
 But the lack of editor/IDE support is a crime.
 This makes the feedback loop between coding and bug detection a real challenge.

-This project (GO Template LSP) aim to tackle that issue.
-From now, instantaneous diagnostics and type checking are a breeze.
+This project (GO Template LSP) aims to tackle that issue.
+From now on, instantaneous diagnostics and type checking are a breeze.

 You will never again need to download a dependency to replace the good old and trusty Go Template package.